SubspaceNetwork/Python-Plugin-Loader/readme.md

 Your plugin may go in:

-- A zip whos name ends in either .py.zip or .pyp
+- A zip whose name ends in either `.py.zip` or `.pyp`
-- A directory whose name ends in .py.dir or \_py_dir (for windows users)
+- A directory whose name ends in `.py.dir` or `_py_dir` (for windows users)
-- A python file (obviously, named .py)
+- A python file (obviously, ending in `.py`)

-Zips with the .pyp extension are recommended if you release any plugins.
-When you use a zip, your must specify your own metadata; it will not allow guessed metadata.
+Zips with the `.pyp` extension are recommended if you release any plugins.
+When you use a zip, your must specify your own metadata - it will not allow guessed metadata.

-When using a dir or a zip, your zip or dir must contain a main python file and optionally a plugin.yml containing metadata (see the following section).
-Your python main file normally should be named either plugin.py or main.py. plugin.py should generally be used when you are using the class api and main.py when using the decorator api.
-Under some conditions you may want to change the name of your main file (such as, other plugins needing to be able to import it).
-This is not recommended but is possible with the main field in the metadata.
+When using a dir or a zip, your zip or dir must contain a main python file and optionally a `plugin.yml` containing metadata (see the following section).
+Your python main file normally should be named either `plugin.py` or `main.py`.
+`plugin.py` should generally be used when you are using the class API and `main.py` when using the decorator API.
+Under some conditions you may want to change the name of your main file (For example, when other plugins need to be able to import it).
+This is not recommended - but is possible with the main field in the metadata.

-When using a single .py file in plugins, your single .py is your main python file.
-You cannot have a separate plugin.yml - if you want to have any special metadata, you will need a directory or zip plugin.
+When using a single `.py` file in plugins, your single `.py` is your main python file.
+You cannot have a separate `plugin.yml` - if you want to have any special metadata, you will need a directory or zip plugin.

 Plugin metadata
 ---------------

 Plugins require metadata.
 The absolute minimum metadata is a name and a version.
-The location of your main file/class is also required, if you don't like defaults.
-The 'main' field of plugin metadata has special behavior:
+The location of your main file/class is also required, if you don't like the defaults.
+The 'main' field of the plugin metadata has some special behavior:

-- if the main is set in plugin.yml, it searches for the value set in main as the main file before searching for the default file names. see "Main files".
+* If `main` is set in `plugin.yml`, it searches for the value set in main as the main file before searching for the default file names - see "Main files".
-- the main is used to search for a main class before searching the default class name.
+* `main` is used to search for a main class before searching the default class name.

 There are three places you can put this metadata.
 In order of quality:

-- plugin.yml
+* `plugin.yml`
-- your main python file
+* Your main python file
-- your plugin filename
+* Your plugin filename

-plugin.yml is the best as you are able to set all metadata fields that exist in bukkit, and should be used for all plugins that you release. plugin.yml is used in all java plugins (as it is the only option for java plugins). as such, opening up java plugin jars is a good way to learn what can go in it.
-Here is an example of plugin.yml:
+`plugin.yml` is the best as you are able to set all metadata fields that exist in Bukkit, and should be used for all plugins that you release. `plugin.yml` is used in all Java plugins (as it is the only option for Java plugins).
+As such, opening up Java plugin jars is a good way to learn what can go in it.
+Here is an example of a `plugin.yml`:

 ```yaml
 name: SamplePlugin